emilyantosch/shc_pr3_vl/SOL2/slides_7/main.typ

     #let body = [
       - Klassen:
-        - JMenuBar: Menüleiste
+        - JMenuBar: Menu bar
-        - JMenu: Menü in Menüleiste (z.B.
-Datei, Hilfe)
+        - JMenu: Menu in menu bar (e.g. File, Help)
-        - JMenuItem: Eintrag in einem Menü (z.B.
-Neu, Speichern als)
+        - JMenuItem: Entry in a menu (e.g. New, Save as)

-      - Fügen Sie unserem Programm folgende Menüs hinzu:
+      - Add the following menus to our program:
-        - Menü File mit den Menüpunkten Open, Save und Exit
+        - Menu File with menu items Open, Save and Exit
-        - Menü Help mit den Menüpunkten Help und About
+        - Menu Help with menu items Help and About

       #tip[
-        - Elemente werden meist über add() hinzugefügt.
+        - Elements are usually added via add().
-        - Die Menüleiste wird über setJMenuBar() hinzugefügt.
+        - The menu bar is added via setJMenuBar().
       ]
     ]
     #let fig = figure(image("../assets/img/slides_7/2024_10_25_window_frame_tree_rev01.png"))